chtimi59/irbridge/README.md

 **clients/linux**

-A regular TCP client which also show the measured weight and  provide the following commands:
+A regular TCP client which also shows the measured weight and  provide the following commands:
 ```
 h - help
 q - quit